CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 <h1>Savings crvUSD</h1>

 Savings crvUSD, abbreviated as scrvUSD, is a **yield-bearing version of crvUSD** that earns yield simply by holding the token.
-Users do not need to manually claim any rewards whatsoever, as they are passively accrued.
+Users do not need to take any action whatsoever, as the yield is passively accrued.

 ---